jacksonwalters/viz/README.md

 # blender

-tutorials in 3d modeling software blender. visualizations using matplotlib
+visualizations using 3d modeling software blender, matplotlib, or various other tools

 **Neural Networks**